ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 TLS servers supporting DANCE should implement a list of domains that are valid for client authentication, in order not to be open to DDOS attacks where a large number of clients force the server to do random DNS lookups.
-More implementation details are to be find in the protocol specific documents.
+More implementation details are to be found in the protocol specific documents.

 ## Privacy